spiral/docs/docs/en/basics/session.md

 you should choose a centralized store that all servers can access, such as Redis.

 The session `handler` configuration option defines where session data will be stored for each request.
-Spiral Framework ships with several drivers out of the box:
+Spiral ships with several drivers out of the box:

 ### **FileHandler** configuration